OpenEvalProject/evals/manuscripts/elife-89015/v1/manuscript.md

 Thus, we cannot attribute the persistence of flow RPM staining in translation initiation inhibitor-treated resting lymphocytes to incomplete inhibition of protein synthesis.
 Instead, these data are consistent with a significant fraction of ‘stalled’ ribosomes in cultured resting cells, that is, ribosomes with nascent chains that are not actively translating.
 Stalled ribosomes would be labeled with PMY, as originally described in neurons (Graber et al., 2013), but would not incorporate [3H]-Leu, just as we observe with resting lymphocytes.

-## Flow RPM measures ribosome elongation rates in live cells
+### Flow RPM measures ribosome elongation rates in live cells

 To extend these findings, we developed a variation of approaches that use initiation inhibitors to measure ribosome transit times, for example by conversion of polysomes to monosomes (Conn and Qian, 2013) or ribosome profiling (Ingolia et al., 2011).
 To derive a relative ribosome transit rate, we incubate cells with the initiation inhibitor HAR for increasing times before shifting cells to 4°C to halt ribosome elongation and process for RPM staining (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/89015/elife-89015-fig2-v1.jpg)

 **Figure 2.:** (A) Schematic representation of the RPM ribosome transit analysis (RTA) method.
 Translation initiation is blocked and the decrease in RPM is monitored as the elongating ribosomes run off mRNA.
 (B) RPM-RTA in HeLa cells.
 Harringtonine (HAR, 5 μg/ml) is used to inhibit new ribosome initiation; emetine (EME, 25 μg/ml) is used to freeze ribosomes on mRNA; puromycin (PMY, 50 μg/ml) generates RPM signal.
 Curve is fitted using one phase exponential decay, and ribosome transit times are expressed as RPM half-time to decay.
 Representative of three biological replicates.
 (C) Same as B, but cells are instead lysed in the presence of MG-132 and subjected to anti-puromycin western blot analysis.
 Representative of two biological replicates.
 (D) Representative plots of the RPM-RTA signal in resting and activated human lymphocytes (left three panels).
 Gated on CD45 cells.
 Far right, ribosome transit times determined from three independent donors.
 Each dot represents data from one individual donor; the horizontal bars indicate the mean. p-values indicate one-way analysis of variance (ANOVA) pairwise comparisons.
 (E) Ribosome transit times as in A but determined by [3H]-Leu incorporation instead of RPM.
 After treatment with HAR or HAR plus EME, cells were labeled for 5 min in 0.25 mCi/ml [3H]-Leu.
 Right panel, ribosome transit times determined by [3H]-Leu incorporation from three independent donors.
 Each dot represents data from one individual donor; the horizontal bars indicate the mean.
-Unpaired t-test.Figure 2—source data 1.Figure 2.Figure 2—source data 2.Figure 2C.
+Unpaired t-test.

 We validated this approach in HeLa cells whose ribosome transit times are well characterized (Nielsen and McConkey, 1980).
 This revealed a curve that follows one phase exponential decay (Figure 2B; gating strategy in Figure 1—figure supplement 1C), with a calculated half-life to decay of 70–150 s.
 Including EME with HAR prevented decay of the RPM signal, as predicted, since EME blocks elongation while enabling (even enhancing) puromycylation (David et al., 2012 ; David et al., 2013).